n8sh/phobos-next/README.md

 # phobos-next
 Various reusable D code.

-Most definitions are probably generic enough to have a part in Phobos.
+Most definitions are probably generic enough to be part of Phobos.